 Why choose our Humpback Whale swimming tours?

 Our focus at Live Ningaloo is on offering bespoke small group tours.
 We host a maximum of 10 guests (x7 swimmers and x3 observer spaces available) on our humpback whale swimming adventures so you can benefit from an intimate and high-quality tour experience.
-We are one of only a few operators who have been licenced to trial humpback whale swimming tours again in 2019.
+We are one of only a few operators who have been licenced to trial humpback whale swimming tours again in 2020.
 On our tour, you’ll be able to interact closely with magnificent Humpbacks, the acrobats of the ocean.
 We will escort groups of seven at a time to snorkel and swim within a safe distance of them.
 The whales, measuring up to 18m long and weighs as much as 40 tonnes, and are easy to spot as they exhibit behaviours such as breaching, slapping the water with their tales (flukes) and fins, and blowing streams of water up to 6 metres in the air.

 What’s included in the Swim with Humpback Whales Adventure?